 How to Make Cannaflour

-- Decarb your plant material in the Ardent Nova or FX.
-On the Nova, use the single button interface and allow it to run for a full cycle.
-In the FX, use the A1 setting to activate material packed with THC or CBG.
+- Decarb your plant material in the Ardent Mini, FX or Nova.
+For FX and Mini, use the A1 setting to activate material packed with THC or CBG.
 Use the A2 setting to activate material packed with CBD.

-- Remove the activated material from the Nova or FX device once the cycle is over, and grind it up finely.
+- Remove the activated material from the decarboxylator once the cycle is over and grind it up finely.
+Remove any stems

 - In the Ardent Vessel, or an air-tight mason jar, add 1 cup of flour.